A note on the involutive invariants of certain pretzel knots: Background on Heegaard Floer homology and involutive Heegaard Floer homology

 \end{example}

 If $K$ is a knot and $\overline K$ is its mirror, then $\CFK^\infty(\overline K)$ is the dual complex $\CFK^\infty(K)^*$ over $\F [U,U^{-1}]$.

-\begin{example} The knot Floer complex associated to the left-handed trefoil is the dual of the complex associated to the complex associated to the right-handed trefoil, and shown in Figure \ref{fig:leftTrefoil}.
-As an $\F[U,U^{-1}]$-module, it has three generators $a=[a;0,0]$ in homological grading $1$, $b=[b; 1,0]$ in homological grading $2$, and $c=[c;0,1]$ in homological grading $2$, with differential specified by
+\begin{example} One may obtain a representative for the filtered chain homotopy equivalence class of the knot Floer complex associated to the left-handed trefoil by dualizing the complex for the right-handed trefoil shown in Figure~\ref{fig:rightTrefoil}; the result is shown in Figure \ref{fig:leftTrefoil}.
+As an $\F[U,U^{-1}]$-module, it has three generators $a=[a;0,0]$ in homological grading $1$, $b=[b; 0,-1]$ in homological grading $0$, and $c=[c;0,1]$ in homological grading $2$, with differential specified by